abbasnake/maratons/client/src/store/README.md

 ### data.js

-Dummy data to work with
+Dummy data to work with. **At the moment the ID is a number and if it is not the whole thing can break.**

 ### helpers.js